Layered Paint Technique With Texture – Furniture Makeover

 This is the fun part!
 The creative process #5 starts to kick in now.

-Add a topcoat if you want or you can take it a step further.
-I used Dixie Belle Pearlescent Glaze over the layered paint texture and it looks amazing.
-The glaze really high lighted the high peaks on the texture.
+Add a topcoat if you want, or you can take it a step further.
+I used Dixie Belle Pearlescent Glaze over the layered paint texture, and it looks amazing.
+The glaze really highlighted the high peaks on the texture.

 * The legs and inside corners of these end tables were accented with black wax and dirt.

-Thank you for joining me today and I hope you enjoyed learning about this layered paint technique with a texture additive.
+Thank you for joining me today, and I hope you enjoyed learning about this layered paint technique with a texture additive.
 What do you think about the texture?
 Like the look???
 Feel free to leave your feedback in the comment section below.
-Or just say, hey!
+Or say, hey!
 I’d love to know that you’ve been here.

 Until the next project… xo, Do

-ps… this layered paint technique works well on home decor too.
+Ps… this layered paint technique works well on home décor too.

 Looking good my friend… love this layered look!
 XOXO